Chucknadauld/project-rsa/rsa-project-report.md

 ### Design Experience

-I met with Isaac Smith and discussed my design approach for implementing the modular exponentiation, Fermat stuff, and the prime number generation.
+I met with Isaac Smith to discuss my design approach.
+We walked through the modular exponentiation algorithm first - I had to make sure I understood why we square and multiply instead of just doing repeated multiplication.
-We reviewed the algorithms and my implementation strategy.
+For the Fermat test, we talked about how many iterations to use and why k=20 is a good choice.
+Isaac helped me think through the prime generation loop and how the prime number theorem tells us roughly how many candidates we'll need to check.

 ### Theoretical Analysis - Prime Number Generation